 "It is only by competing for the same goal that the hero and the opponent are forced to come into direct conflict, and to do so again and again throughout the story."

-— John Truby, The Anatomy of a Story
+—John Truby, The Anatomy of a Story

-4. An antagonist causes the hero grow.
+4. An antagonist causes the hero to grow

 In the beginning of the film, Batman believes that criminal bosses seek money and power and are driven by logic, order, and self-interest.
 As a result, they can be defeated with force and incentive.